 Here are a few calculations that will help you decide between the old vs the new tax regime:

-Here is a comparison between the deductions and exemptions available under the new and the old tax regime:
+Here is a quick insight into the comparison between the deductions and exemptions available under the new and the old tax regime:

 Particulars | Old Tax Regime | New tax Regime | New Tax Regime | New Tax Regime